 Every year we agree a budget based on the funding we receive from Surrey County Council and allocate spend in line with the priorities in the School Development Plan.

 At the termly Full Governing Body meetings we review spend against budget in order to ensure that the priorities are being focused on and that the financial sustainability of our school is maintained.

 We also plan and monitor capital investment in the infrastructure of the school.

 We constantly review our policies, processes and systems in line with the recommendations set out in the Schools Financial Value Standard (SFVS).

 We are very mindful of our statutory duties as a Governing Body and over the course of the year we pay particular attention to Health and Safety requirements, staff and pupil welfare and Safeguarding.

 All governors visit the school regularly as part of the monitoring of the School Development Plan and of specific subjects.
 Feedback on all visits is given to the Full Governing Body meetings and this allows all governors to be kept informed about progress, and also to be aware of any concerns that need to be addressed.

 9. Governor training

-All members of the Governing Board receive training and attend events run by external bodies; this allows us to keep up-to-date with our responsibilities with regards to the latest requirements and expectations., as well as local and national Best Practice.
+All members of the Governing Body receive training and attend events run by external bodies; this allows us to keep up-to-date with our responsibilities with regards to the latest requirements and expectations., as well as local and national best practice.